Nay-AbiAkl/VisualIntelligence/To submit/README.md

+# Introduction

+This repo contins all scripts and notebooks used for the project titled "Bio-inspired visually guided neuromorphic robotic navigation" for CS-503 course at EPFL.
+Inspired from the ring-attractor network, we build a GCN-based ring attractor network and train it within an RL framework.
+The scripts included in this repo are to be substitued directly within the Habitat lab package files and our experiments should directly be reproduced.
+The main notebook titled "ran_notebook.ipynb" acts as the main script we used to run our experiments.

 # Ring Attractor Network
 We formulate the ring attractor network as a multidirectional graph with N nodes and pass the inputs to the graph as node and edge features.
 To learn on the graph, we rely on Graph Convolutional Networks.